Homotopy categories, Leavitt path algebras and Gorenstein projective modules

-By the proof of \cite[Theorem 5.3]{AMP} or \cite[5.3]{Sm}, the algebra $L(Q)^0$ is a direct limit of finite dimensional semisimple algebras, and thus it is von Neumann regular and hereditary; this yields (2).
+By the proof of \cite[Theorem 5.3]{AMP} or \cite[5.3]{Sm}, the algebra $L(Q)^0$ is a direct limit of finite-dimensional semisimple algebras, and thus it is von Neumann regular and hereditary; this yields (2).
 The statement (3) is a special case of Lemma \ref{lem:perfder}.

 The equivalence in (4) follows from the involution $(-)^*\colon L(Q)\rightarrow L(Q)$ , which induces an equivalence $L(Q)^{\rm op}\mbox{-}{\rm grproj}\stackrel{\sim}\longrightarrow L(Q) \mbox{-}{\rm grproj}$.
 This equivalence identifies $(1)$ on $L(Q)^{\rm op}\mbox{-}{\rm grproj}$ with $(-1)$ on $L(Q)\mbox{-}{\rm grproj}$. \end{proof}